Gale Sayers: 1966: First rushing title

-In his second season, Sayers led the league in rushing with 1,231 yards, averaging 5.4 yards per carry with eight touchdowns, and becoming the first halfback to win the rushing title since 1949.
+In his second season, Sayers led the league in rushing with 1,231 yards, averaging 5.4 yards per carry with eight touchdowns, and becoming the first Chicago Bears halfback to win the rushing title since 1949.
 He also led the Bears in receiving with 34 catches, 447 yards, and two more touchdowns.
 He surpassed his rookie season's kick return numbers, averaging 31.2 yards per return with two touchdowns.
 He also supplanted his all-purpose yards total from the previous season, gaining 2,440 to set the NFL record.
 The first of his kickoff return touchdowns that season came against the Los Angeles Rams, as he followed a wedge of blockers en route to a 93-yard score.
 Against the Minnesota Vikings in the Bears' final game of the season, and the first of Sayers' pro career with his parents in attendance, he carried 17 times for a franchise-record 197 yards after returning the opening kickoff 90 yards for a touchdown.
 Sayers was named to All-Pro first-teams by the AP, UPI, the NEA, The Sporting News, and the Pro Football Writers Association, among others.
 Starring in his second straight Pro Bowl, Sayers carried 11 times for 110 yards and was named the back of the game.
 The Bears finished the season with a 5–7–2 record, and the Chicago Tribune tabbed Sayers as "the one bright spot in Chicago's pro football year."